 Soon after Fashion Net's launch in January 1995, Harper's Bazaar informed its readers "The web address for all this fabulousness is fashion.net."

-Curated by some of fashion's most celebrated editors and opinion-leaders, Fashion Net is the number one hub for global fashion and is a truly international phenomenon with reach into every key city in the world.
+Curated by some of fashion's most celebrated editors and opinion-leaders, Fashion Net is the number one hub for global fashion.
 Nearly 10% of all its users are based in New York and LA.